AYadrov/FPGuard/README.md

 ### Docker

-Here is a simple example how to launch docker container with FPGuard.
+Here is a simple example how to launch a docker container with FPGuard.

 1) Download Dockerfile and open terminal where Dockerfile is stored
 1) `sudo docker build -t fpguard_image .`